Abstract

 depots

 The problem can be easily summarised in the following plot.
-It shows the start locations (depots) of each engineers, as well as a set of jonbs which have to be completed in the day.
-The objective is to identify the shortest routes for engineers, making sure that they begin the journey at start location and return there once the day is done.
+It shows the start locations (depots) of each agent, as well as a set of jobs which have to be completed in the day.
+The objective is to identify the total shortest routes for all agents, making sure that they begin the journey at start location and return there once the day is done.

 ggplot(locations, aes(x,y)) +